amieh2/reply/ASSIGNMENT.md

 > When writing comments that raise the level of abstraction that means to write a comment at a higher level than the code.
 This means not explaining every detail that is happening step by step in the code but just a general summary of what the function is doing.
 If I had to explaing to a new CSE 142 student how to write an effective comment I would first tell them to write in a single sentence what their method is doing.
 Then add a sentence about parameters or return values.
 I would tell them not to write anything specific happening in their code and not to specify what kind of loops they are using because its not needed in the comment.

 ##### 3. Approximately how many hours did it take you to complete this assignment? #####
 > It took me approximately around 12 hours to complete this assignmnet.
+I spend most of my time tyring to understand the code.
+I went function by function testing the code and reading it.
+Then spent time on commenting the code.

 ##### 4. Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####